deepwell/meteor-raven/README.md

 Usage
 ============
 Configure your client and server DSN keys and log an error message.
+For the client entry, don't include your private key.
+For the server entry, **include your private key.**
 <pre>
 RavenLogger.initialize({
-  client: 'your client DSN here',
-  server: 'your server DSN here'
-});
+  client: 'https://public_key@app.getsentry.com/app_id',            // Do not include your private key here
+  server: 'https://public_key:private_key@app.getsentry.com/app_id' // *DO* include your private key here });
 RavenLogger.log('Testing error message');
 </pre>